hlerouxdev/Hugo_Leroux_P7OC/README.md

 - [ ] Start by going in the backend folder with **'cd backend'** and install all the dependencies with **'npm install'**

-- [ ] You will need to add a .env file in the root folder with these keys:
+- [ ] Add a .env file in the root folder with these keys:
   - sequelizeDb='name of your schema'
   - sequelizeUser='your Mysql user name'
   - sequelizePassword='your Mysql password'
   - secretToken='your secret token'

+- [ ] Add an **"image"** folder in the "backend" folder to store the images.

 - [ ] You can then run the server with **'npm run start'**.